-Well, now there's a way to reduce your taxable income by donating directly from your IRA to qualifying non-profits.
-And your investment professional will take care of it for you!
+Now there's a way to reduce your taxable income by donating directly from your IRA to qualifying non-profits, and your investment professional will take care of it for you!

 All you have to do is give clear directions, e.g. Names of the non-profits (e.g Food Bank, Cayucos Land Conservancy, your church); their addresses, and the amount you'd like to give to each.
 The amounts are deducted from your IRA and sent directly by your investment institution to your favorite charities instead of being added to your taxable income.